Bose headphones are among the most popular cans in the world, appealing to audiophiles and casual music listeners alike.

 The neckband style can also be divisive – some people love it and some people hate it, but there's no doubt that it offers a level of security that true wireless earbuds cannot.

-Noise-canceling earbuds have come a long way since the QuietControl 30 came onto the scene, but they're still a good pair of wireless earphones; and they could well be discounted in the run up to the holiday season.
+Noise-canceling earbuds have come a long way since the QuietControl 30 came onto the scene, but they're still a good pair of wireless earphones.

 Read the full review: Bose QC 30 review

 - New to working out?
-Check out the best running headphones of 2019
+Check out the best running headphones you can buy

 The Bose SoundSport Free are an excellent-sounding pair of true wireless earbuds with an ultra-reliable connection.
 With an IPX4 water-resistance rating, they can an easily withstand the abuses of working out, and they sound great – as long as you're listening in a quiet environment.